You are here

 Master of Science and 4+1

-Typically this is the spring of the senior year.
-The Graduate School publishes a list of master's application deadlines by department.
+The Graduate School publishes a list of master's application deadlines by department, but generally, the deadline for 4+1 entry is October 1.

 Completing a master's degree in in the 4+1 leaves little room for error.
 It is the student's responsibility to ensure that courses taken during the second semester of the senior year both: